 What can my baby give?

-A baby may be able to donate his or her heart, heart valves, kidneys, or liver cells.
+A baby may be able to donate his or her heart, heart valves, liver, or kidneys.
 Each baby and illness is different, and this may limit how much your baby can give.
 If you and your family are interested in donation, the ARORA coordinator will help decide what is possible for your baby to give.

 How will the tissues/organs be used?

 Organ transplants from baby donors often help other babies who were born with one or more organ problems.